You are here

 Going northward from Charlottesville, travelers normally followed the "Fredericksburg Great Road."
 The first stop on the road was Nathaniel Gordon's tavern in Gordonsville, which Jefferson described simply as "Gordon's."
-In an 1802 letter to Martha Jefferson, Jefferson noted that Gordon's was "a good tavern."
-Gordon had purchased a plantation of 1350 acres in 1787 and in 1794 he applied for a tavern license.
+In an 1802 letter to Martha Jefferson Randolph, Jefferson noted that Gordon's was a "good tavern."1 Gordon had purchased a plantation of 1350 acres in 1787 and in 1794 he applied for a tavern license.
 His tavern stood at the junction of the Fredericksburg and Richmond Roads.
-Of frame construction, it comprised one and a half stories until 1802 when Gordon added a two-story frame residence with a large brick chimney
+Of frame construction, it comprised one and a half stories until 1802 when Gordon added a two-story frame residence with a large brick chimney.2

 The second major stop on Jefferson's itinerary to Washington was Orange Courthouse, which was located approximately ten miles from Gordonsville.
 He stayed either at Montpelier, James Madison's plantation, or at a tavern.
-Jefferson described the tavern here as "good" in his letter to his daughter.
-It was conducted by Paul Verdier and was the site for a celebration staged in Lafayette's honor by James Madison and local dignitaries in 1824.
-Jefferson warned his daughter that upon leaving Orange she should "be very attentive to the roads, as they begin to be difficult to find."
-After crossing the Rapid River he followed what had once been a Susquehannock Indian trail.
-It extended from the Germanna ford of the Rapidan to the Rappahannock, through Fauquier County to Bull Run, and from there to the Potomac.
+Jefferson described the tavern here as "good" in his letter to his daughter.3 It was conducted by Paul Verdier and was the site for a celebration staged in Lafayette's honor by James Madison and local dignitaries in 1824.4 Jefferson warned his daughter that upon leaving Orange she should "be very attentive to the roads, as they begin to be difficult to find."5 After crossing the Rapidan River he followed what had once been a Susquehannock Indian trail.
+It extended from the Germanna ford of the Rapidan to the Rappahannock, through Fauquier County to Bull Run, and from there to the Potomac.6

 Jefferson's third major stop was eleven miles beyond the Rapidan.
 This was the town of Stevensburg, in Culpeper County.
-The local tavern was conducted by Reuben Zimmerman, who was a substantial landholder.
-In his 1802 letter, Jefferson described it to his daughter as "an indifferent house," however; and he advised her to plan to bring something to eat rather than to stop there for a meal.8
+The local tavern was conducted by Reuben Zimmerman, who was a substantial landholder.7 In his 1802 letter, Jefferson described it to his daughter as "an indifferent house," however, and he advised her to plan to bring something to eat rather than to stop there for a meal.8

 The next major stop was John Strode's house, which was located in Culpeper County approximately five miles beyond Stevensburg.
 Jefferson often stopped there for the night while journeying to Washington, and he and Strode were on such friendly terms that they corresponded intermittently.
-Located "2 or 300 yard further [sic] on the road," as Jefferson stated to his daughter, was Herin's where he lodged his servants and maintained his horses for the night.
-This establishment was operated by Isaac Herin who leased approximately 134 acres from Strode at an annual fee of £3-6-8.
-On some of his later trips, Jefferson traveled to the west of Strode's and stopped at Culpeper Courthouse.
-Benjamin Shackelford's ordinary was located in this town which was also known as Fairfax.
-On 15 June 1805, the town's trustees sold two town lots to him at auction for $85.
-The lots comprised 1/2 acre each.
-One was a "front lot on main street," while the other was "a back lot adjoining it."
-After passing through either Strode's or Culpeper Courthouse, Jefferson crossed the Rappahannock River.
-He usually traversed the river's North fork which was called Hedgman's River after Nathaniel Hedgman who patented land in this area in 1715.
+Located "2 or 300 yards further on the road," as Jefferson stated to his daughter, was Herin's where he lodged his servants and maintained his horses for the night.9 This establishment was operated by Isaac Herin who leased approximately 134 acres from Strode at an annual fee of £3-6-8.10 On some of his later trips, Jefferson traveled to the west of Strode's and stopped at Culpeper Courthouse.
+Benjamin Shackelford's ordinary was located in this town, which was also known as Fairfax.
+On June 15, 1805, the town's trustees sold two town lots to him at auction for $85.
+The lots comprised ½ acre each.
+One was a "front lot on main street," while the other was "a back lot adjoining it."11 After passing through either Strode's or Culpeper Courthouse, Jefferson crossed the Rappahannock River.
+He usually traversed the river's north fork, which was called Hedgman's River after Nathaniel Hedgman who patented land in this area in 1715.
 The specific crossing was called Norman's Ford after Isaac Norman, who took up a grant there in 1726.
 He later sold his rights to Charles Carter of Cleve who established a ferry service at the ford in 1736.12

-Jefferson's next major stop was Elk Run Church which lay approximately thirteen miles Northeast of Strode's.
-The ordinary there was conducted by a Mr. Bronough and was mentioned by Jefferson in his June 3, 1802 letter to his daughter.
-Jefferson next crossed into Prince William County and usually stopped at Brown's ordinary which was located approximately twenty-one miles from Elk Run Church.
-Jefferson wrote that "here you will have to dine & lodge."
-Occasionally, Jefferson journeyed northward to Red House, known presently as Haymarket, which was also located in Prince William County.14
+Jefferson's next major stop was Elk Run Church, which lay approximately thirteen miles northeast of Strode's.
+The ordinary there was conducted by a Mr. Bronough and was mentioned by Jefferson in his June 3, 1802, letter to his daughter.
+Jefferson next crossed into Prince William County and usually stopped at Brown's ordinary, which was located approximately twenty-one miles from Elk Run Church.
+Jefferson wrote that "here you will have to dine & lodge."13 Occasionally, Jefferson journeyed northward to Red House, known presently as Haymarket, which was also located in Prince William County.14

-From either of these points in Prince William County Jefferson then usually proceeded into Fairfax County and often stopped at Centreville.
-The ordinary there was called Mitchell's and was probably conducted by Adam Mitchell.
-After passing through Centreville, Jefferson often stopped at Fairfax Courthouse, which was located approximately eighteen miles from Brown's tavern.
-During Jefferson's first term in office, the ordinary there was probably conducted by George Newman In later years a tavern was operated in this vicinity by James Songster, and Jefferson stopped there often.
-Also located in Fairfax County, eight miles beyond the Courthouse, was Wren's ordinary.
-Jefferson described it to his daughter as "a very decent house and respectable people."
-It was conducted by Col. James Wren who also paid the requisite fee for a merchant's license in 1807.
-From here Jefferson usually proceeded to the ferry at Georgetown, a distance of six miles.
+From either of these points in Prince William County, Jefferson then usually proceeded into Fairfax County and often stopped at Centreville.15 The ordinary there was called Mitchell's and was probably conducted by Adam Mitchell.16 After passing through Centreville, Jefferson often stopped at Fairfax Courthouse, which was located approximately eighteen miles from Brown's tavern.
+During Jefferson's first term in office, the ordinary there was probably conducted by George Newman.17 In later years, a tavern was operated in this vicinity by James Songster, and Jefferson stopped there often.
+Also located in Fairfax County, eight miles beyond the courthouse, was Wren's ordinary.
+Jefferson described it to his daughter as "a very decent house and respectable people."18 It was conducted by Colonel James Wren who also paid the requisite fee for a merchant's license in 1807.19 From here Jefferson usually proceeded to the ferry at Georgetown, a distance of six miles.

 Washington to Monticello

 Jefferson made a major variation in this itinerary in July 1802 when he passed westward through Loudoun County on his way to Monticello from Washington.
 He crossed the Potomac at Noland's Ferry, near Great Falls.
-Established in the mid-eighteenth century, Noland's attracted such a stream of travelers that it supported a small village, which included a country store and a blacksmith's shop.
-Jefferson then crossed Goose Creek, which flows four miles East of Leesburg after stopping at an ordinary which was probably conducted by William Williams.
-He made another stop in Loudoun County at an ordinary conducted by Israel Lacey.
-Lacey also paid the requisite fee for a merchant's license in 1802.
-Jefferson then journeyed southward into Fauquier County.
+Established in the mid-eighteenth century, Noland's attracted such a stream of travelers that it supported a small village, which included a country store and a blacksmith's shop.20 Jefferson then crossed Goose Creek, which flows four miles east of Leesburg,21 after stopping at an ordinary that was probably conducted by William Williams.22 He made another stop in Loudoun County at an ordinary conducted by Israel Lacey.
+Lacey also paid the requisite fee for a merchant's license in 1802.23 Jefferson then journeyed southward into Fauquier County.
 He stopped at ordinaries run by Elizabeth Wycoff and Ambrose Barnett, one of which was probably located in present-day Warrenton, before crossing the Rappahannock and proceeding to John Strode's house in Culpeper County.24

-If he comes in the stage, his rout is of course fixed; but if otherwise, the road from Washington by Fauquier court House, Culpeper C.H. and Orange C.H. at this season of the year is far the driest and least frequented & cut by waggons.
+[I]f he comes in the stage, his rout is of course fixed; but if otherwise, the road from Washington by Fauquier court House, Culpeper C.H. and Orange C.H. at this season of the year is far the driest and least frequented & cut by waggons.25

 Primary Source References